ankitRay1/colorful-html5-music-player-online/README.md

 included version includes Sizzle as CSS selector engine and is provided with Foundation, though you can use any flavour of jQuery as you like as long you include it **before** the Audio Player scripts.

-The SoundCloud javascript is needed only if you're planning to use SoundCloud for your music.
-You can remove it safely if you don't need this feature.
-We'll see later how to benefit from their APIs.

 The last two files are mandatory: the first one is a collection of the following libraries: Modernizr, PreloadJS, Greensock, Raphael.js, jQuery